Frederico Varandas: Personal life

 Frederico Varandas is married to Katarina Larsson, a Sweden-born Swedish-Portuguese former triathlete who competed for both Sporting Clube de Portugal at club level and Portugal in the triathlon, and with whom he has two children born in 2019 and 2023.
 They first met each other at the sports club located in the Alvalade – Lumiar area of Lisbon.
 They started dating in 2018.
 Larsson has worked as supply chain manager for the Tetra Pak factory in Carnaxide, in the municipality of Oeiras.

-By invitation of a former guardian who was already of advanced age, he became guardian of Paulinho, a long-standing kit man of Sporting Portugal who has an intellectual disability and whose Varandas described as “a great figure in Sporting, a spectacular human being.
-A super-intuitive person, sensitive, very, very smart, smarter than most people think.
-The example of a happy person”.